larssonhthomas-afk/writebase-docs/docs/008-backlog-and-roadmap.md

 - [ ] Versioning publish.
 - [ ] Test version.

-- [x] METADATA-DEFAULT: If "Status", "TAG" are avalible in Airtable they should be set as "On".
+- [x] METADATA-DEFAULT: If "Status", "TAG" are available in Airtable, they should be set as "On".
 - [x] NEW DOCUMENT: Only the same Projects as in Workspace.
 Same Sorting.
 - [x] WRITE GOAL: Projects
 - [x] METADATA: Settings don't save in the local file?